Alberto Campo Baeza

 Alberto Campo Baeza (born in 1946, in Valladolid) is a Spanish architect and Full-Time Design Professor at the Escuela Técnica Superior de Arquitectura de Madrid from 1986 to 2017.
 He retired the same year.
-He has built a number of buildings that have received awards.
+He has built several buildings that have received awards.

-He has beennoted by some as part of a group of designers associated with Minimalism in architecture, together with architects such as David Chipperfield and John Pawson.
+He has been noted by some as part of a group of designers associated with Minimalism in architecture, together with architects such as David Chipperfield and John Pawson.
 Campo advocates for a color-neutral approach to emphasize natural light.